santanu-dey/fargate-three-tier-architecture/cloud-formation-ecs-on-fargate/readme.md

 #TODO
-* make sure that the task name has a different naming for each cluster.
+* naming of target group - tag
-* fix quotes, comments and output section
+* naming of aurora Db
-* naming of target group
+* change the tag name
 * encryption of storage and DB
 * storing of secrets
 * use route 53